CristianAlaniz20/python-p3-v2-final-project/README.md

 As with the other features, ensure you have selected the trailer you would like delete.
 Once selected enter 'd' and then 'yes' to delete the trailer.

 ![delete trailer gif](gif/Deletetrailer-ezgif.com-video-to-gif-converter.gif)

+## Contributions

+If you have any questions or think you could help with the development, open an issue and we will get back to you.